Raffferty/Nuxt4-Blog/content/articles/why-you-should-train.md

 Start today.
 Start small.
 Start where you are with what you have.
 Your future self – the one who built incredible results through the simple act of showing up daily – is already cheering you on.

+::alert
+---
-::alert{type="success" title="Your Mission" description="Pick ONE habit.
+description: Pick ONE habit.
 Make it stupidly small.
 Do it for 7 days.
 Then come back and tell us how it felt to keep a promise to yourself for a whole week.
-We're betting it feels pretty amazing! 💪"}
+  We're betting it feels pretty amazing! 💪
+title: Your Mission
+type: success
+---
 ::

-::author-about{:src="author_avatar" :name="author"}
+::author-about
+---
+:name: author
+:src: author_avatar
+---
 #body
 I build and ship stuff that comes into my mind while I am taking a shit.
 Fond of videogames development.
 Quantum Computing enthusiast

 #actions
-:u-button{icon="mdi:youtube" to="https://www.youtube.com/@matteo-beltrame" title="Youtube" variant="subtle" color="neutral" target="_blank"}
-:u-button{icon="mdi:instagram" to="https://www.instagram.com/tratteo" title="Instagram" variant="subtle" color="neutral" target="_blank"}
-:u-button{icon="mdi:linkedin" to="https://www.linkedin.com/in/matteo-beltrame" title="LinkedIn" variant="subtle" color="neutral" target="_blank"}
-:u-button{icon="mdi:github" to="https://github.com/tratteo" title="Github" variant="subtle" color="neutral" target="_blank"}
+:u-button{color="neutral" icon="mdi:youtube" target="_blank" title="Youtube" to="https://www.youtube.com/@matteo-beltrame" variant="subtle"} :u-button{color="neutral" icon="mdi:instagram" target="_blank" title="Instagram" to="https://www.instagram.com/tratteo" variant="subtle"} :u-button{color="neutral" icon="mdi:linkedin" target="_blank" title="LinkedIn" to="https://www.linkedin.com/in/matteo-beltrame" variant="subtle"} :u-button{color="neutral" icon="mdi:github" target="_blank" title="Github" to="https://github.com/tratteo" variant="subtle"}
 ::